• Skip to main content

 I would avoid laminate countertops since they are usually made with an MDF base and then the laminate is glued on top.
 If you have to go with laminate, here is a video on how to seal in the offgassing.

 With real stone, you just have to test the sealers first.
-With light stones there is only one option I know of that is 0-VOC.
-On darker stones you can use walnut oil.
+With light stones there are only two options I know of that are 0-VOC and PFAS-free.
+Mainstream sealers are PFAS-based.
+On darker stones, you can use walnut oil.

 Or, make it easier for yourself and go for a countertop that doesn’t need a sealer.
 Quartz is a great choice for almost everyone, easy.